 - Enjoy some Italian food with a twist at Luna Rossa Restaurant

 - Witness a local parade – Tongans love to celebrate and are proud of their nation

 Other useful tips for Tongatapu

 Tip: The beaches on the main island of Tongatapu aren’t the best but there are islands close by you can take a day/overnight trip too.
 My local friend recommends Fafa Island and there is also Pangaimotu Island.
-Sadly due to family reasons back in New Zealand I had to head home before I could visit.
+Sadly due to family reasons back in New Zealand, I had to head home before I could visit.

-Tip: I travelled as a women alone for most of my time in Tonga and there were times I felt a little uneasy and got harassed during the day time.
+Tip: I travelled as a woman alone for most of my time in Tonga and there were times I felt a little uneasy and got harassed during the day time.
 I would recommend women avoid walking alone at night in Nuku’alofa.

 Tip: Tongans take Sunday the day of rest very seriously.
 Very little places will be open and you should avoid making loud noises, exercise in public or work.
 You may also want to avoid swimming near any churches and dress modestly.

 Tip: The best time to visit is during June-October as this is when the Whales are in town and the weather is drier.